 I drive a 2000 Toyota Camry Solara SLE V6.
 I purchased it at the very end of 2015 for $2,000 with 143,000 miles on it.

-These cars have a history of running beyond over 200,000 miles if it is well maintained.
+These cars have a history of running well beyond 200,000 miles if it is well maintained.

 So far, this car has only cost me around $1800 in repairs for the last 33 months.
 That’s around $115/month, not including oil changes, inspection, registration, and insurance of course.
 I could add it all up, but it’s really too much math for one night.